-MetroED’s adult program probably had its beginnings in about 1870, called “Night School”.
-Prior to World War I, this was largely an evening high school to permit young adults to make up deficiencies in their earlier education.
+MetroED’s Adult Education program had its beginnings in 1870 when it was called Night School.
+Prior to World War I, this was mostly an evening high school to permit young adults to make up deficiencies in their earlier education.

 From 1921 to 1958 San Jose Technical High School was located where the Engineering Building is located on the San Jose State University campus.